coordinationdesk/end2end_monitoring_dashboard/README.md

 ### MAAS-engine

-The maas engine need configuration this omcs specific configuration.
+The maas engine needs configuration.
+It is omcs specific configuration.

-They are delivered in the github.
+It is delivered in the github.

-You clould find them in folder:
+You could find them in the following folder:

 ```bash
 ls -al ${WORK_DIR}/deployment/configuration/engines/cds-engine-conf.json